 Captain Lewis was assisted by a very knowledgeable military mind in the person of Lieutenant Clark.
 The duo assembled a team of about 40 men, both civilians and military men.
 They planned setting off from Pittsburgh, Pennsylvania in late summer of 1803.
 From Pittsburgh, the team would make it down the Ohio River before proceeding to the Falls of the Ohio, a place where Clark would meet up with the rest of the team.
 From there, the team would make it up the Missouri River and all the way to the river’s headwaters.

 About 18 months later (in November, 1805), the expedition successfully arrived at the shoreline of the Pacific Ocean.
 The journey back home was not fraught with as much difficulty as the journey to the Pacific Ocean.
-The group, which had travelled about 800 miles, arrived in St. Louis, Missouri in September, 1806 to a rousing reception.
+The group, which had traveled about 800 miles, arrived in St. Louis, Missouri in September, 1806 to a rousing reception.
 Subsequently, their findings and reports were submitted to President Thomas Jefferson in the White House, Washington, D.C.